drvinceknight/pfm/book/tools-for-mathematics/02-algebra/why/main.md

 ## Why do I sometimes see `from sympy import *`?

-There a number of resources available from which you can learn to use `sympy`.
+There are a number of resources available from which you can learn to use `sympy`.
 In some instances you will not see `import sympy` but instead you will see `from sympy import *`.

-**This it not a good way to do it.**
+**This is not a good way to do it.**

 What this does is taking all the tools inside of sympy and putting it at the same level of all the other tools available to you.
 The problem with